JRock007/Notes-Maker/README.md

-This code is based on the following tutorial:
+This app is based on the following tutorial:

     ##Tutorials